 Primary School Coaching

-“Introduction to Gaelic Games” is now going into its second year & will focus on classes up to and including 4th class.
+“Introduction to Gaelic Games will focus on classes up to and including 4th class.
 Thereafter the school & club is encouraged to partner in ensuring all classes receive some form of assistance.

 The program is based around giving children an active start to Gaelic Games in a fun & safe environment.
 As well as skill specific activities children will engage in games and fundamental activities to aid their physical development.